Comments, Questions, and Internet Links

 Having a telescope is not necessary ... we've got quite a few.
 Come on up and join us for a tour of the night sky.
 All you really need is a desire to learn about the night sky.
 Binoculars can help as well (but, once again, they aren't necessary.)

 The Observatory welcomes volunteers.
 However, University policy requires volunteers to have a current background check on file with the Observatory before volunteering with the public.
 If you plan to be in our area and would like to volunteer either with your telescope or using one of ours, please email our volunteer coordinator to find out more about volunteering and the background check process.
 If, after the background check process, you do plan to set up your own telescope, understand that the public Star Parties frequently accommodate 300-500 attendees.
 If you would rather not have that many people around your expensive equipment, volunteering to use one of our telescopes is more than appreciated and welcome.

 You are also welcome set up your telescope on non-Star Party nights and/or well away from the public telescope park facility.
 Do note that the Observatory is not a campground or park.
 If you’re observing, you’re welcome to be on-site.
 Please do not plan to over-night either with a camper/trailer, RV, or tent.

-As much as most of us would love to welcome our four-legged furry friends, UT policy, in accordance with the State Attorney's General Office, does not allow pets (including emotional, comfort, etc., therapy/support animals) in Observatory buildings or in public program venues.
+As much as most of us would love to welcome our four-legged furry friends, UT policy, in accordance with the State Attorney's General Office, does not allow pets (including emotional, comfort, etc., therapy/support animals) in Observatory buildings or in indoor/at outdoor public program venues.
 In accordance with federal regulations, trained service animals accompanying their handlers/owners are welcome.